All Burma Federation of Student Unions

 The All Burma Federation of Student Unions (ABFSU) (ဗမာနိုင်ငံလုံးဆိုင်ရာကျောင်းသားသမဂ္ဂများအဖွဲ့ချုပ် (ဗကသ)) is a left-wing umbrella organization for student unions in Burma (also Myanmar).
-ABFSU offers a source of information to the outside world, reporting regularly on the developments of the military government.
+It has played a prominent role in the country's political history, particularly in the struggle for independence and democracy, often confronting various governments, from the British colonial administration to the current military junta.

 History

-ABFSU has been on the front of resistance against numerous governments in charge of Myanmar for more than 70 years.
-From British Raj, State of Burma, Burma Socialist Programme Party, to State Administration Council.
+The ABFSU has been on the front of resistance against numerous governments in charge of Myanmar for more than 70 years, from British Raj, State of Burma, Burma Socialist Programme Party, to State Administration Council.

-Over time, the group’s interests have changed numerous times.
+Over time, the group's interests have changed numerous times.
 The roots of ABFSU extend back to the Burmese independence movement of the 1930s.
 In 1931, the Rangoon University Students’ Union (RUSU) was formed as a social organization by Aung San, the later military General and so-called ‘father of Burmese independence’, and, paternal father of 1991 Nobel Peace Laureate Aung San Suu Kyi.
 In 1931, the Rangoon University Students’ Union (RUSU) was formed as a social organization.
-In 1935, Aung San and his colleagues U Nu (later the first democratically elected Prime Minister of Burma), U Thein Pe (later the General Secretary of Communist Party of Burma), U Ba Swe (later the Prime Minister) and U Kyaw Nyein (later the Deputy Prime Minister) became the leaders of the RUSU and led the second university students’ strike against British colonial rule.
+In 1935, Aung San and his colleagues U Nu (later the first democratically elected Prime Minister of Burma), Thein Pe Myint (later the General Secretary of Communist Party of Burma), Ba Swe (later the Prime Minister) and Kyaw Nyein (later the Deputy Prime Minister) became the leaders of the RUSU and led the second university students’ strike against British colonial rule.

-In 1935, RUSU leaders led the second university students’ strike against British colonial rule which was hampered by the Pacific War hampered.
-On May 8, 1936, the first students’ conference was held in Rangoon.
-Organized by RUSU, it marked the formation of the All Burma Students’ Union (ABSU).
+In 1935, RUSU leaders led the second university students' strike against British colonial rule which was hampered by the Pacific War hampered.
+On May 8, 1936, the first students' conference was held in Rangoon.
+Organized by RUSU, it marked the formation of the All Burma Students' Union (ABSU).

+During the 1300 Revolution in 1938, a major student strike led by the ABFSU and the RUSU decisively fought against colonialists, working in concert with a large-scale workers' strike.
+The revolution saw the tragic death of student leader Bo Aung Kyaw, and students were also among the 17 martyrs who fell in Mandalay.
+Under the leadership of the ABFSU, student steel militias emerged in colleges across Burma.
+Members of these student militias later participated in the formation of the Burma Independence Army and the Burma Defence Army.
+The ABFSU also led the formation of student unions nationwide.
+On February 12, 1947, ABFSU leader Myoma Than Kywe joined Aung San and other ethnic leaders at the Panglong Conference as a representative of the ABFSU.

 In 1951, the All Burma Students’ Union (ABSU) changed its name to the All Burma Federation of Student Unions (ABFSU) to represent all students in Burma.

-ABFSU became active in campaigning for education reforms.
+The ABFSU became active in campaigning for education reforms.
 During the Sixth Conference of the ABFSU in 1960, the so-called ‘five policies’, and ‘three flags’ of the organization were adopted, which has been fundamental in the creation of Democratic Centralism within the organization.